-L Miscellaneous
+L MISCELLANEOUS

 - 1. Any section headings in this Code of Conduct are for convenience only and shall not affect the interpretation of the substantive provisions contained within each section. - 2.
 This Code of Conduct shall be governed by and construed in accordance with the laws of England and Wales. - 3.
+Every reference in this Code of Conduct in the masculine shall be deemed, for the purposes of interpretation, to include a reference to the feminine gender. - 4.
 Where the context so permits references in the singular shall be deemed to include references in the plural even though not expressly stated.